-This emblem is one all can relate to.
+This oak leaf is a symbol all can relate to.

 The Mighty Oak - The Family Tree